vippsas/vipps-solutions/in-store/README.md

 # In-store payments

 This is the recommended flow for in-store payments.
-This solution is a combination of the personal QR codes in the Vipps or MobilePay app and the
+This solution is a combination of the personal QR codes in the Vipps MobilePay app and the
 [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api).